List of Secret Society of Super Villains members: The Cheetah's Society

-In The New 52, the Secret Society of Super Villains is reintroduced in issues of Justice League of America when "the Outsider" is seen assembling them to deal with the growing superhero community, as well as to have members he can offer to the Crime Syndicate of America to assist them once they arrive.
-First appearance and any additional info listed in parenthesis.
+In The New 52, the Secret Society of Super Villains is reintroduced in issues of Justice League of America when "the Outsider" is seen assembling them to deal with the growing superhero community as well as to have members he can offer to the Crime Syndicate of America to assist them once they arrive.

+First appearance and any additional info listed in parentheses.